prabuw/prabuw.github.io/_posts/2014-01-27-umbraco-7-what-ive-learned-so-far-setting-up-the-development-environment.markdown

 ---
 layout: post
-title: 'Umbraco 7: What I&#8217;ve learned so far - Setting up the development environment'
+title: "Umbraco 7: What I&#8217;ve learned so far - Setting up the development environment"
+date: 2014-01-27
-categories:
+categories: [Umbraco]
-- CMS
-- Umbraco
-tags:
-- Umbraco 7
-- Umbraco 7 CMS Installation
-status: publish
-type: post
-published: true
-meta:
-  _publicize_pending: '1'
-author:
 ---
 Recently, I picked up a side project to build a CMS powered site for a small company.
 It has been a while since I last worked with a CMS (6 years ago), which was [DotNetNuke](http://www.dnnsoftware.com "DotNetNuke") and that